Buckle up for a ride with no wild maneuvers, overtakes or any crazy racing action – but a high Safety Rating as a reward.

 First off: you can switch the rating on and off in the menu.
 It is active by default, so if you plan on running riot and crashing into everything in the offline mode, turn off the SA beforehand.

 The key components are Trust and Online Behavioral Warning Points (OBWP).
 Trust increases your rating if you drive close to other cars without crashing, preferably wheel-to-wheel.
-OBWP are penalty points if you hit other cars.
+OBWP are penalty points for when you hit other cars.

-Now let’s get to boosting!
+Now let’s get to boosting your rating!
 A quick way is to turn the rating on in single player races and drive some clean and safe laps against an AI that won’t try to force you into any crazy maneuvers.
 Here is our simple but effective strategy:

 - Select Quick Race